Postnatal depression and perinatal mental health

 - Eye movement desensitisation and reprocessing (EMDR).
 In this treatment a therapist guides you to make rhythmic eye movements while recalling the traumatic event.
 The eye movements are designed to stimulate the information-processing system in the brain.
 The aim of the treatment is to help you process the traumatic events, and speed up re-adjustment and recovery.

 Medication is not normally offered to treat PTSD itself.
 But there are a few related reasons why your doctor may offer you medication:

 - It is common to also experience anxiety and depression alongside PTSD.
 Your doctor might offer you medication to treat those symptoms.

 - Your doctor might offer you medication to help you feel more stable and able to care for your baby.

 - Sometimes there are long waiting lists for talking therapies in your area.
 Your doctor may offer you medication to help you while you wait for therapy.

 See our page on treatments for PTSD for more information.

-This information was published in July 2016.
-We will revise it in 2019.
+This information was published in April 2020.
+We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.